Lean project management is a term that’s been making waves across industries, specialties, job titles and niches for a long time now.

 The best way to transition is by documenting everything.
 The more time spent on writing down step-by-step guidelines, the more consistency you’ll create.
 In turn, you should be prepared to help with training and learning.

 Encourage your collaborators to consistently reference process documentation and ask questions when they arise.
-Having daily stand-up meetings or check-ins will help.
+Having daily stand-up meetings or check-ins with teams will help.
 Ensuring that there’s one place where all internal docs live is also important.

 Remember, project management is all about continuous improvement, so don’t expect things to be perfect from the start.
 Give your team time to adjust and get settled into the new way of doing things.